-Milgrain, a word that comes from French, means “one thousand grains”.
-Milgrain is sometimes spelled as millegrain or millgrain.
-The term describes what appears to be rows of tiny grains along the edges of many vintage jewelry pieces.
+Milgrain comes from a French word and means “one thousand grains”.
+Milgrain is sometimes spelled as milgrain or millgrain.
+Occasionally, it will even be spelled as milgraine.
+The word’s origin describes what appears to be rows of tiny grains along the edges of many vintage jewelry pieces.

 The traditional method is called knurling and involves using a milgrain wheel.
-The milgrain wheel has small, serrated rotating wheels set into a handle that are rolled over the metal to produce the tiny grain effect.
+The milgrain wheel has small, serrated rotating wheels set into a handle that is rolled over the metal edges to produce the tiny grain effect.

 The Historical Significance of Milgrain